-Ensures that buyers are making the best economic decisions for the business by comparing the cash flows, accounting treatment and tax impacts associated with purchasing or leasing a particular asset.
-Lease versus Buy analysis tools factor in a company’s Incremental Borrowing Rate, Tax Depreciation Methods, Debt, Equity and AMT Rates in their analysis.
+Ensures that buyers are making the best economic decisions for the business by comparing the cash flows, accounting treatment, and tax impacts associated with purchasing or leasing a particular asset.
+Lease versus buy analysis tools factor in a company’s incremental borrowing rate, tax depreciation methods, debt, equity, and AMT rates in their analyses.

 Automate the business processes associated with sourcing new equipment leases.
 Financing RFPs can be automatically generated then distributed to a marketplace of lessors for competitive bids.
 Proposal responses can be automatically ranked and analyzed to provide side-by-side comparisons of financing rates and end-of-term options.

 Leased equipment assets such as trucks, computers, and forklifts may be damaged, stolen, or lost during the term of a lease.
 In these scenarios, the missing or destroyed assets are purchased during the middle of the term.
 At the end of lease, some assets may be returned, while others are purchased or renewed.
 Lease administration systems can track these complex partial buyout, renewal, and return scenarios during the middle or end of term.

 Equipment leases typically require advanced notification of plans to return, renew, or buyout assets before the end of term.
 Lease administrations systems track all critical dates associated with end-of-term notifications.
 Decision makers are provided with the economics and logistics of various options to make a timely decision.
 Workflows ensure that all interested parties and systems are kept up-to-date on decisions and that unplanned evergreen fees are avoided.

 What are the Lease Administration Software Features Common to Both Equipment and Real Estate?